karuppiah7890/cheatsheets/macos.md

 Many results will be shown.
 To move to the definition, use `Command + L` to reach the definition result showing dictionary app result

+17. How to go to home directory in the Finder App?
+How to go to home directory in Finder browse popup window to choose files

+Open Finder App, do

+`Command + Shift + H`

+OR

+Menu > Go > Home (this is not possible in Finder browse popup window)

+Also, there are many folders under `Home` like `Downloads`, `Desktop` and many others which are shown on the left of the Finder App.
+We can go into them and then use

+`Command + Up Arrow`

+to go to parent directory which is in this case the `Home` directory

+18. How to go to parent directory of the current directory in Finder App?

+Use `Command + Up Arrow`

+19. How to go to any child directory of the current directory in Finder App?

+Double click using mouse

+OR

+Use `Command + Down Arrow`

+20. How to show / see the hidden files in Finder App?
+How to show / see hidden files in Finder browse popup window to choose files?

+Use `Command + Shift + .`

+21. How to go to exact absolute path in Finder App?
+How to go to exact absolute path in Finder browse popup window to choose files?

+Use `Command + Shift + G` and then type in or paste the absolute path.
+While typing you can use `Tab` to get suggestions in the form of a drop down! :)
+Finally click `Go` or press `Enter` and you will go to your destination path! :D